ecmel/vscode-html-css/README.md

 ### Validate selectors

-Validates all `class` attributes in the active editor.
+Validates all `class` selectors in the active editor.

 ### Clear style cache